abaga129/sveltekit-adapter-iis/README.md

 Note that this only works when served from the root of a domain.

 So you can serve it from `www.mysvelteapp.com` or `sub.mysvelteapp.com` but it will not work from `www.mysvelteapp.com/subfolder`.
 Unfortunately this is due to how routing works with sveltekit.
-Adding the `base` property to your sveltekit config causes all of the routes to have that appended so you ende up with the app living on `www.mysevelteapp.com/subfolder/subfolder`.
+Adding the `base` property to your sveltekit config causes all of the routes to have that appended so you end up with the app living on `www.mysevelteapp.com/subfolder/subfolder`.

 ## How it works